Parent teacher communication is one of those things that class teachers often view as an unavoidable necessity.

 If a parent brings you a complaint, do your best to make them feel heard and understood.

 Parents only want what’s best for their child.
-Take their feedback on board, and if necessary organize a meeting to discuss and explain your side of the situation.
+Take their feedback on board, and if necessary organise a meeting to discuss and explain your side of the situation.
 Most of the time, parents are going off second-hand information from their child at home.
 Making them aware of your point of view as the adult in the room can go a long way to clearing up an issue.

 If necessary, bring in a Principal or Deputy to provide support or advice.
 Be transparent with the parent as to why you are requesting a mediator.
 Make sure you don’t go running for help without first attempting to resolve the issue in a smaller meeting!
 It’s easy for parents to feel ganged up on when they arrive at a meeting and you’ve brought in the big guns!
 Remember, you should first approach issues as a collaborative exercise before requesting help.